acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/migration/xul-migration.md

 This guide aims to help you migrate a traditional XUL-based add-on to the SDK.

-First, we'll look at the [benefits and limitations of using the SDK](/dev-guide/addon-development/migration/benefits_limitations.html), to help decide whether your add-on is a good candidate for porting.
+First, we'll look at the benefits and limitations of using the SDK, to help decide whether your add-on is a good candidate for porting.

-Next, we'll look at each of the three main tasks involved in migrating to the SDK: working with content scripts, UI development without XUL overlays, and working with XPCOM.
+Next, we'll look at some of the main tasks involved in migrating to the SDK:

+* working with content scripts
+* using the SDK's supported APIs
+* how to go beyond the SDK's supported APIs when necessary, by using third party modules or using the SDK's low-level APIs to perform dynamic XUL manipulation or to access XPCOM objects directly.

 Finally, we'll walk through a simple example.